imasud00/TDSNetworkTracer/README.md

-## TDS Network Tracer
+## TDS Network Tracer (Developer Tool)

-# This class logs all TDS traffic to both the console and disk.
+This class logs all TDS traffic to both the console and disk.

 ## Usage

 To use the tracer, follow these steps:

-1. Add the `NetworkTracer.cs` file to your branch of the https://github.com/dotnet/SqlClient) project.
+1. Add the `NetworkTracer.cs` file to your  https://github.com/dotnet/SqlClient branch

 2. Replace the `SetPacketData` and `SNIPacketGetData` methods located at:
    `src\Microsoft.Data.SqlClient\netcore\src\Microsoft\Data\SqlClient\TdsParserStateObjectNative.cs`